aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-pdfsaveoptions/custom-properties-export/_index.md

 ---
-title: Custom Properties Export
+title: Export Custom Properties in a PDF Document
-linktitle: Custom Properties Export
+linktitle: Export Custom Properties in a PDF Document
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to export custom properties when converting documents to PDF with Aspose.Words for .NET.
 type: docs